The moduli space of stable supercurves and its canonical line bundle: Stable supercurves

-such that the projection $P_i\to S$ is an isomorphism, and each $R_i$ is a Cartier divisor; \item a derivation
+such that the projection $P_i\to S$ is an isomorphism, and each $R_i$ is a Cartier divisor (flat over $S$); \item a derivation

 trivial on pull-backs of functions on $S$, where $R=\sum R_i$.
-Here $\om_{X/S}$ is the relative dualizing sheaf so that $\pi^!\OO_S=\om_{X/S}[1]$ (the fact that it is a sheaf follows from the Cohen-Macaulay property). \end{itemize} We impose the following additional properties. \begin{itemize} \item There is an open fiberwise dense subset $U\sub X$ such that $U/S$ is smooth of dimension $1|1$, and $P_i\sub U$, $R_i\sub U$; \item the derivation $\de$ corresponds to a structure of a smooth supercurve with Ramond punctures on $(U,(R_i))$ over $S$; \item $(X^{\red}, (P_i^{\red}), (R_i^{\red}))$ is a family of usual stable (resp., nodal) pointed curves over $S^{\red}$; \item on every geometric fiber $X_s$, $\de^-$ induces an isomorphism
+Here $\om_{X/S}$ is the relative dualizing sheaf so that $\pi^!\OO_S=\om_{X/S}[1]$ (the fact that it is a sheaf follows from the Cohen-Macaulay property). \end{itemize} We impose the following additional properties. \begin{itemize} \item There is an open fiberwise dense subset $U\sub X$ such that $U/S$ is smooth of dimension $1|1$, and $P_i\sub U$, $R_i\sub U$; \item the derivation $\de$ corresponds to a structure of a smooth supercurve with Ramond punctures on $(U,(R_i))$ over $S$; \item on every geometric fiber $X_s$, $\de^-$ induces an isomorphism

-\end{itemize} We say that an isomorphism of stable supercurves over $S$ is {\it superconformal} if it is compatible with derivations $\de$ We say that a vector field on $X$ is {\it superconformal} if it preserves $\de$. \end{definition}
+\end{itemize} By an {\it isomorphism} of supercurves with punctures over $S$ we mean an isomorphism of superschemes over $S$ compatible with all the structures.
+We say that a relative vector field on $X$ (i.e., a derivation of $\OO_X$, trivial on $\pi^{-1}\OO_S$) is {\it superconformal} if it preserves $\de$.

+(ii) A supercurve with punctures $(X/S,P_\bullet,R_\bullet)$ is called {\it stable (resp., prestable)} if $X$ is proper over $S$ and for every geometric fiber $X_s$, passing to the bosonic truncation $(X_s)_{\bos}$ with the marked points induced by $(P_i)$ and $(R_i)$ one gets a usual stable (resp., prestable) pointed curve. \end{definition}

-As observed in [Deligne], if $U\sub X$ is the maximal open subset which is smooth over $S$, then $\de$ induces a structure of a smooth supercurve on $U\setminus \cup_i R_i$ over $S$.
+The role of the isomorphism \eqref{de-odd-parts-isom} can be understood by looking at the case of even $S$ (see Lemma \ref{even-case-rem} below).
+As observed in \cite{Deligne}, if $U\sub X$ is the maximal open subset which is smooth over $S$, then $\de$ induces a structure of a smooth supercurve on $U\setminus \cup_i R_i$ over $S$.

+Since Cohen-Macaulay property appears in the definition of supercurves, we recall some results involving it that will be useful for us.

+\begin{lemma} (i) Let $X$ be a Cohen-Macaulay locally Noetherian superscheme, $j:U\to X$ an open embedding such that $Z=X\setminus U$ has codimension $\ge 2$ (resp., $\ge 1$) in $X$.
+Then the natural map $\OO_X\to j_*\OO_U$ is an isomorphism (resp., injective).
+Similarly, if $\FF$ is a Cohen-Macaulay coherent sheaf on $X$ with full support, then the natural map $\FF\to j_*j^*\FF$ is an isomorphism (resp., injective).

+(ii) Let $X\to S$ be flat, relatively Cohen-Macaulay, with fibers of pure dimension $1$, and let $j:U\hra X$ be a fiberwise dense open subscheme.
+Then the canonical map